Honda stuns Paris motor show with new Type R hot hatch, coming in 2017

 What we say:

-Peugeot transfers the surprise appeal of the 308 5dr into a practical estate.
-A pretty, able new entrant
+Peugeot transfers surprise appeal of the 308 5dr into a practical estate

 What is it?

-At the same time as the SW, Peugeot is launching some new low-emission high-economy engines that aren’t at all sluggish, so the whole 308 range is more alluring.
+At the same time as the SW, Peugeot launched some low-emission high-economy engines that aren’t at all sluggish, making the whole 308 range is more alluring.

 See the hatchback’s page, basically.
 In theory a wheelbase stretch would make the ride more placid but the handling slightly less reactive.
 But you’d have to be driving them back-to-back over a tricky road before you noticed.
 So you’ve got a car with fairy keen responses, reassuring yet quite amusing reactions when you push it through a bend, and a decently supple ride.